Morfydd Llwyn Owen: Works

 Though Owen only composed seriously for just over 10 years, she left a legacy of some 250 scores.
 These include pieces for chamber ensemble, piano, mixed choir and tone poems for orchestra.
 However, it is her compositions for voice and piano that are regarded as her most important and mature contributions.
-Her most well known include Slumber Song of the Madonna, To our Lady of Sorrows, Suo Gân, and her masterpiece in Welsh, Gweddi y Pechadur ("A sinner's prayer").
+Many of them are unpublished and held as a Special Collection at the University of Cardiff.
+Her most well known include Slumber Song of the Madonna, To our Lady of Sorrows, Suo Gân and her masterpiece in Welsh, Gweddi y Pechadur ("A sinner's prayer").
 There were also some 22 hymn tunes and several anthems.

 In the centenary year of her death, the 2018 Proms season programmed the BBC National Orchestra of Wales and its Principal Conductor Thomas Søndergård performing the Nocturne in D♭ major for full orchestra of 1913.